BoxXV/boxxv.github.io/_posts/2020-04-28-concurrency-in-c-cookbook-asynchronous-parallel-and-multithreaded-programming-review.md

 ### Chapter 8: Interop

 8.1.
-Async Wrappers for “Async” Methods with “Completed” Events 8.2.
+Async Wrappers for “Async” Methods with “Completed” Events
+- Problem, Solution, Discussion, See Also

+8.2.
 Async Wrappers for “Begin/End” Methods
+- Problem, Solution, Discussion, See Also

 8.3.
 Async Wrappers for Anything
+- Problem, Solution, Discussion, See Also

 8.4.
 Async Wrappers for Parallel Code
+- Problem, Solution, Discussion, See Also

 8.5.
 Async Wrappers for System.Reactive Observables
+- Problem, Solution, Discussion, See Also

 8.6.
-System.Reactive Observable Wrappers for async Code 8.7.
+System.Reactive Observable Wrappers for async Code
+- Problem, Solution, Discussion, See Also

+8.7.
 Asynchronous Streams and Dataflow Meshes
+- Problem, Solution, Discussion, See Also

 8.8.
 System.Reactive Observables and Dataflow Meshes
+- Problem, Solution, Discussion, See Also

 8.9.
 Converting System.Reactive Observables to Asynchronous Streams
+- Problem, Solution, Discussion, See Also

 -----